fumiyau/PremarPregChildbirth/README.md

 Link to raw data is here: http://jgss.daishodai.ac.jp/english/index.html

-If you want to use the data, you need to submit an application following the form provided by the center (http://jgss.daishodai.ac.jp/data/dat_top.html), and send it to the address below.
+If you want to use the data, you need to submit an application using the form provided by the center (http://jgss.daishodai.ac.jp/data/dat_top.html), and send it to the address below.

 JGSS Research Center, Osaka University of Commerce, 4-1-10 Mikuriyasakaemachi, Higashiosaka-shi 577-8505, Osaka, Japan